 Monica Maguire, Coordinator Employee Health:

 “I am always given the training and tools I need to get the job done.
 New systems are not put in place until everyone receives extensive training.
 The resources here at St. Joseph’s are amazing.
 They set the standard for other healthcare institutions to follow.
 The hospital here at Wayne has evolved and grown over the years, which has kept my position and day to day activities challenging.
 You are never bored.
 There is always something new to be learned or done.
 All the people I work with here at Wayne have a positive attitude and make coming to work a pleasant experience.
 Everyone here gives 100% of themselves to their patients.
 Management is a visible presence and easily approachable.
-St. Joseph’s Healthcare System truly values their employees.
+St. Joseph’s Health truly values their employees.
 Individuals are recognized annually for years of service.
 In addition, we have barbecues and ice cream socials.
 We are provided with as choice of superb benefits and generous BTB time.
 I would recommend St. Joseph’s to anyone who wants to work for a great hospital with outstanding core values.
 St. Joseph’s has never lost sight of its original mission.”

 Jennifer Heinl, RN, Perioperative Services: